mementum/backtrader.blog/docs/posts/2015-08-04-generic-csv-datafeed/generic-csv-datafeed.rst

    :image: 1
    :redirect: posts/2015-08-04

+An issue has led to the implementation of **GenericCSVData** which can be used to parse different CSV formats.

-An issue opened in GitHub, `Issue #6
+The issue in GitHub, `Issue #6
 <https://github.com/mementum/backtrader/issues/6>`_ clearly shows there is a
 need to have something that can actually handle any incoming CSV data feed.

-This has led to the implementation of **GenericCSVData** which can be used to parse different CSV formats.

 The sauce is in the params declaration::